Gum Inflammation Causes: Five Common Reasons

 Early Stage Gum Disease

 When plaque causes gum tissue to become swollen and inflamed, it’s usually accompanied by an underlying infection called gum disease.
 Early stage gum disease, commonly known as gingivitis, is often identified by gums becoming swollen, red, tender, and bleeding.
+Identifying and treating dental problems in their early stages is crucial to prevent progression to more severe conditions.

 You Have Something Stuck Between Your Teeth